senthilrch/kube-fledged/README.md

 - A functioning kubernetes cluster.
 It could be a simple development cluster like minikube or a large production cluster.
 - Cluster-admin privileges to the kubernetes cluster for deploying kube-fledged.
 - All master and worker nodes having the ["kubernetes.io/hostname"](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#kubernetes-io-hostname) label.
-- For kube-fledged **development**, you need git, make, go, docker engine (>= 19.03), openssl, kubectl, helm, gpg and gnu-sed installed on a local linux or mac machine. kubectl configured properly to access the cluster.
+- For kube-fledged **development**, you need git, make, go, docker engine (>= 19.03), openssl, kubectl, helm and gnu-sed installed on a local linux or mac machine. kubectl configured properly to access the cluster.
 - For kube-fledged **deployment**, you need git, make, helm and kubectl installed on a local linux or mac machine. kubectl configured properly to access the cluster.

 ## Quick Install using YAML manifests